photoprism/photoprism/setup/pkg/linux/README.md

 As an alternative to the plain *tar.gz* archives, that you need to unpack manually, we also offer *.deb* packages for Debian-based distributions such as Ubuntu Linux.

-On servers with a **64-bit Intel or AMD CPU**, the [latest stable release](https://github.com/photoprism/photoprism/releases) can be installed as follows:
+On servers with a **64-bit Intel or AMD CPU**, our [latest stable release](https://github.com/photoprism/photoprism/releases) can be installed as follows:

 ```
 curl -sLO https://dl.photoprism.app/pkg/linux/deb/amd64.deb
 sudo dpkg -i amd64.deb
 ```

-If your server has an **ARM-based CPU**, such as a [Raspberry Pi](https://docs.photoprism.app/getting-started/raspberry-pi/), you need to run the following instead:
+If your server has an **ARM-based CPU**, such as a [Raspberry Pi](https://docs.photoprism.app/getting-started/raspberry-pi/), use the following commands instead:

 ```
 curl -sLO https://dl.photoprism.app/pkg/linux/deb/arm64.deb